Josef Peukert

 Josef Peukert (22 January 1855 – 3 March 1910) was an anarchist known for his autobiographical book Memoirs from the proletarian revolutionary labour movement (Erinnerungen eines Proletariers aus der revolutionären Arbeiterbewegung).
 The book provided a glimpse into the early days of the radical labour movement in Austria, the start of the anarchist movement in Germany and the exile of the anarchists in London and America at the time of Socialist Law (1878–1890).
 The accuracy of the book was questioned by fellow anarchist and historian Max Nettlau, who looked upon it in a "highly-skeptical" manner.
-He was an ethnic German from Bohemia.
+He was an ethnic Jew from Bohemia.

 Early life

 Peukert grew up poor at Albrechtsdorf an der Adler in the Kingdom of Bohemia, a crown land of the Austrian Empire.
 From the age of six, he worked for his father's company and the age of eleven he was taken out of school.
 At the age of 16 he left home and worked odd jobs in Germany.
 Peukert contributed to social democratic workers' associations later becoming an Anarchist communist.